auth0/docs/articles/auth0lab/verifiable-credentials/verify-credentials.md

 The full completed code for this lab is available on the **endstate** branch of the repo:
 [https://github.com/auth0-lab/hol-verifier-auth0/tree/endstate](https://github.com/auth0-lab/hol-verifier-auth0/tree/endstate)

 You have seen how a developer can add verifiable credential verification to their application with Auth0.
-Let us know how the experience was by leaving us feedback on the Auth0 Lab Discord [https://auth0lab.com/chat](https://auth0lab.com/chat).
+Let us know how the experience was by leaving us feedback on our [Discord server](https://auth0lab.com/chat).
 If you have any issues with any of the steps, you can also bring them up there.

-If you would like to see a version of this app that does not rely on Auth0 , please checkout this repo: [auth0-lab/hol-verifier-local](https://github.com/auth0-lab/hol-verifier-local).
+If you would like to see a version of this app that does not rely on Auth0, please checkout this repo: [auth0-lab/hol-verifier-local](https://github.com/auth0-lab/hol-verifier-local).

 Now you can start experimenting with your own use cases.
 Let us know what you are building!